 Two years ago if you asked me what magic realism was I would have confidently told you that it was “a creative device where magic elements appear within an otherwise realistic environment.”
-I was…Continue
+I was sure I understood the concept.
+After all I had read Allende, García Marquez and…Continue

 Excerpts from James Francis Smith’s The Civil War’s Valiant Irish